 - Flaky Sea Salt | This stuff is the best, I sprinkle it on most of my cookies!

-How to make Bread Machine Dinner Rolls
+How to Make Bread Machine Dinner Rolls

-Step 1
+Step 1 | Combine the Ingredients

-To make Bread Machine Dinner Rolls, add the ingredients to your bread machine pan in the proper order so the dough behaves itself.
-Start with warm water, then add the softened butter and a room-temperature egg.
 Next, go in the dry ingredients: bread flour (all-purpose works in a pinch), cane sugar, and kosher sea salt.
 Finish with the yeast right on top.
 Quick-rise yeast works best in a bread machine, but if you’re using active dry yeast, you’ll want to activate it first, or plan for the dough to take a little extra time to catch up.

-Yeast Roll Recipe Tip: Yeast is temperamental; when placing it in the mixture, put it next to the sugar, not the salt.
+Recipe Tip: Yeast is temperamental; when placing it in the mixture, put it next to the sugar, not the salt.
 Yeast feeds on sugar, and salt tends to kill it.

-Step 2
+Step 2 | Make the Dough

 Place ingredients in your bread maker and choose the –>white, –>large, –>dough cycle; not the full bread cycle —just the dough cycle.
+Press start!
 They will do their second rise after you shape them into dough balls.

 Next pinch into round little dumplings